tigerbeetle/tigerbeetle/docs/deploy/docker.md

 TigerBeetle can be run using Docker.
 However, it is not recommended.

 TigerBeetle is distributed as a single, small, statically-linked binary.
-It should be easy to run direclty on the target machine.
+It should be easy to run directly on the target machine.
 Using Docker as an abstraction adds complexity while providing relatively little in this case.

 ## Image